-- C. High School Courses: Six Weeks Grades (applies to all high school courses taught at the middle school level for high school credit only) - For each six week grading period, the average of the major assessments (minimum of three) will count twice as much as the average of the minor assessments (minimum of five).
-Teachers are encouraged to collect more than three major and five minor assessments per six weeks as appropriate to the needs of the students and the subject matter being assessed.

-2. Mathematical Formula
+- C. High School Courses: Six Weeks Grades (applies to all high school courses taught at the middle school level for high school credit only) - Teachers are encouraged to collect more than three major and five minor assessments per six weeks as appropriate to the needs of the students and the subject matter being assessed. - 2.
+Mathematical Formula

-[2 (Avg. major) + Avg. minor] / 3 = Grading Period Average
+[(Avg.
+Major X 0.60) + (Avg.
+Minor X 0.40)] = Grading Period Average